jvansch1/ycharts-wiki/YCharts-VPN-Setup-Instructions.md

 Your manager should have provided you with the following pieces of information in a secure manner.
 If you do not have all of them please let your manager know before proceeding:
 1. **Server Address:** This is the IP of the VPN (i.e. `XXX.XXX.XXX.XXX`)
 2. **Account Name:** This is your YCharts email
-3. **Account Password:** This is an assigned password for your account to connect
+3. **Account Password:** This password should have been emailed to your ycharts email.
 4. **Shared Secret:** This is a shared secret for access to the account.
+Your manager should provide this.

 ## Steps